Gaucho-Racing/Mapache/silverstone/README.md

 ## Service Configuration

 Congrats, you now have a brand new service to start hacking on.
-But before you go all crazy, there's a couple thing you need to modify first.
+But before you go all crazy, there's a couple things you need to modify first.

 ### `go.mod`